brianaung/gun-game/README.md

 * [Code Snipets](#code-snippets)

 ### Game Summary
-Gun Game is a game where you play as capsule man going through a dungeon and killing other capsule men and then eventually ending up fighting a giant amogus after 20 kills.
+Gun Game is a game where you play as a capsule man going through a dungeon and killing other capsule men and then eventually ending up fighting a giant amogus after 20 kills.

 ### How to play the game
 The game uses fairly stand mouse and keyboard inputs, WASD to move the player around, left mouse button to shoot, moving the mouse moves the camera around the player space to jump, r to reload and the numbers 1 and 2 allow you to switch to the corresponding two weapons.
 When the game first loads you are taken to a menu screen where you can press start to play or press controls to look over the controls or the credits to look at the credits.

-### Gameplay design decisions

 ### Level design
 The biggest design decision we made is how the level is going to be like.
-We knew we wanted an shooter game in the third person and so an arena first came to mind.
+We knew we wanted a shooter game in the third person and so an arena first came to mind.
 However, an area would be a bit too basic and we wanted to include some procedural generation for the level, and so we thought of doing a maze of some kind.
-Whilst this would work, mazes tend to be quite small as its just a bunch of corridors.
+Whilst this would work, mazes tend to be quite small as it's just a bunch of corridors.
 We eventually came up with the idea of procedurally generating rooms and connecting them with corridors.
 This gives us much more space to decorate the rooms with objects and larger rooms give the player more freedom of movement.

 ### Player and Camera controls
 The next gameplay decision was how the player is going to be controlled.
 We opted for the standard mouse and keyboard controls, WASD, space, left mouse button, etc., as that is what most shooter games use.
-We could have added a controller option however we thought mouse and keyboard controls were best due to the accuracy of a mouse would fit the game much better than controller thumb sticks.
+We could have added a controller option however we thought mouse and keyboard controls were best due to the accuracy of a mouse would fit the game much better than controller thumbsticks.

 Another thing we had to consider is making the game with a first person perspective or third person perspective.
 Whilst the game can work with a first person perspective and easier as dealing with camera collision makes the camera movement a bit more complicated, making the game third person, gives the player a larger field of view allowing the player to see enemies on the sides more easily, making for a better gameplay experience.

 Another design related decision that needs to be made in regards to the camera is how it is going to collide with the objects around it.
-An early implementation of camera collision was to check slighly behind the camera for objects, however, when using the position of the camera, as a start point of a linecast.
+An early implementation of camera collision was to check slightly behind the camera for objects, however, when using the position of the camera, as a start point of a linecast.
 Something like this,
 ``` C#
 if(Physics.Linecast(camTransform.position + offset, camTransform.position - offset, out var hit))
 {